darkhoundz/KLCiS-TP-Link-Omada-Hotspot-E-Payment--v2/README.md

 # KLCiS TP Link Omada Hotspot Minimalist E-Payment V3 (Gcash | Maya | ShopeePay)

 ## REQUIRED BEFORE THE SETUP:

     DISABLE the HTTPS Redirection on your Omada Portal, Login to your Omada Cloud/hardware controller, select your Site, go to Settings > Portal > Edit  > UNCHECK/DISABLE the HTTPS Redirection.
 This is to prevent slow KLCiS Voucher System payment method loading time.

-## USE WINRAR TO ZIP THE index.html and the resources folder.
+## USE WINRAR TO ZIP THE index.html and the resources folder ONLY.
 DO NOT USE WINZIP TO PREVENT UNSUPPORTED BROWSER ERROR.

 ### Edit the index.html find this line and replace the value with your KLCiS API KEY:
     <input type="hidden" class="form-control" id="tokenInput" name="token" value="PUT_YOUR_KLCIS_API_KEY_HERE">